uktrade/data-hub-korben/korben/sync/README.md

 As rows are sent to the Django database, any integrity errors found are parsed for a list entities which were found to be missing.
 An attempt is then made to download these missing entities from CDMS.
-If this fails after
+If this fails after `constants.DJANGO_INITIAL_MISSING_ATTEMPTS` many attempts, then the missing fkey’d entity is considered to be non-existant and the parent entity is not sync’d.